 II.C.1.a.
-All 15-17 year old participants who place 1st through 4th at the current year's AAU Taekwondo National Championships in the 15-17 year old Black Belt Olympic style sparring divisions will receive an invitation to the AAU National Team Trials competition.
+All 15-17 year old participants who place 1st through 4th at the current year's AAU Taekwondo National Championships in the 15-17 year old Black Belt Olympic style sparring divisions will receive an invitation to the AAU National Team Trials competition along with the current team member in good standing.